yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 the reporter.
 I will always remember that my primary goal is to *close the ticket*.

-My point here is that no matter how many people are involved in the ticket discussion, always remember what is happening there&mdash;one person is selling his solution to another person.
+My point here is that no matter how many people are involved in the ticket discussion, always remember what is happening there---one person is selling his solution to another person.
 Everybody else around them is help or distraction (see below).